IntegralDefense/ACE/docs/analyst-orientation.rst

 Observables
 ~~~~~~~~~~~

+.. _alert-triage:

-First, observables are anything an analyst might "observe" or take note of during an investigation.
+First, observables are anything an analyst might "observe" or take note of during an investigation or when performing Alert Triage.
 For instance, an ip address is an observable and a file name is a different type of observable.
 Some more observable types are: URLs, domain names, usernames, file hashes, file names, file paths, email address, and yara signatures.
-A complete list of currently defined observable types can be viewd in this :ref:`Observable table <observable-table>`.

 Moving on, ACE knows what kind of analysis to perform for a given observable type and how to correlate the value of an observable accross all availble data sources.
 In the process of correlating observables with other data sources, ACE will discover more observables to analyze and correlate.